vaibhavsagar/website/drafts/hamts-from-scratch.md

 _This blog post is also available as an [IHaskell notebook](https://github.com/vaibhavsagar/notebooks/blob/master/hamt/HAMTsFromScratch.ipynb)._

 I wanted an explanation for HAMTs (Hash Array Mapped Tries) that was more detailed than [Marek Majkowski's introduction](https://idea.popcount.org/2012-07-25-introduction-to-hamt/) and more approachable than [_Ideal Hash Trees_ by Phil Bagwell](https://lampwww.epfl.ch/papers/idealhashtrees.pdf), the paper that introduced them.
-HAMTs form the backbone of the [`unordered-containers`](http://hackage.haskell.org/package/unordered-containers) library but the [implementation has been lovingly optimised](https://github.com/tibbe/unordered-containers/blob/efa43a2ab09dc6eb72893d12676a8e188cb4ca63/Data/HashMap/Base.hs) to the point where I found it impenetrable.
-[Edward Z. Yang's implementation](https://github.com/ezyang/hamt/blob/a43559795630980eb16ab832a003d8e6acd21cf6/HAMT.hs) is much easier to follow and after adapting it I think I'm in a good place to provide my own take on HAMTs.
+If you haven't heard of them before, HAMTs are a way of efficiently representing a hashtable as a [trie](https://en.wikipedia.org/wiki/Trie).
+They form the backbone of the [`unordered-containers`](http://hackage.haskell.org/package/unordered-containers) library but the [implementation has been lovingly optimised](https://github.com/tibbe/unordered-containers/blob/efa43a2ab09dc6eb72893d12676a8e188cb4ca63/Data/HashMap/Base.hs) to the point where I found it impenetrable.
+[Edward Z. Yang's implementation](https://github.com/ezyang/hamt/blob/a43559795630980eb16ab832a003d8e6acd21cf6/HAMT.hs) is much easier to follow and after adapting it I think I'm in a good place to provide my own take on them.

 Let's start with a few imports!
 I'll be using these packages: